 White Collar Defense and Investigations

-- Representing a mutual fund investment advisor in an SEC investigation concerning directed brokerage, 12b-1 fee, soft dollar and proprietary trading issues
+- a mutual fund investment advisor in an SEC investigation concerning directed brokerage, 12b-1 fee, soft dollar and proprietary trading issues

 Financial Services and Securities Litigation

-- Representation of a global investment bank in securities fraud and breach of contract actions commenced by 65 institutions and high net worth individuals who allegedly sustained $600 million in losses in market neutral hedge fund investments
+- a global investment bank in securities fraud and breach of contract actions commenced by 65 institutions and high net worth individuals who allegedly sustained $600 million in losses in market neutral hedge fund investments

 Scott obtained his J.D. in 1994 from Duke University School of Law, with honors, where he served on the Moot Court Board.
 He earned his B.A. in 1991, magna cum laude, from Princeton University.